-DEFAULT NOTICES
+DEFAULT NOTICES Community Code, the Court may enter

-Community Code, the Court may enter default judgment against you.
+4. A default judgment may have serious. adverse, and irreversible consequences against you oral responses will be accepted

-4. A default judgment may have serious. adverse, and irreversible consequences against you and avoid default judgment entered against you, you must file a written answer, motion to dismiss or other responsive pleading. within thirty (30) days from when you are served with this Notice.
-The Court will not extend time for your response and you
+5. If you want to defend against the claim and avoid default judgment entered against you, you must file a written answer, motion to dismiss or other responsive pleading. within thirty (30) days from when you are served with this Notice.
+The Court will not extend time for your response and you must make your response in writing, no